leap71/PicoGK/Documentation/Install_Mac.md

-# Installing on MacOS X
+# Installing on macOS X

 ## Installing the PicoGK Runtime

-At this time, we have installers for MacOS X on ARM (Apple M1 upwards).
+At this time, we have installers for macOS X on ARM (Apple M1 upwards).
 There is no Intel support yet (you can compile on an Intel Mac, but we do not have Intel machines.).

 [Download the MacOS X installer disk image of the latest release.](https://github.com/leap71/PicoGK/releases)